itm295/itm295.github.io/proposal_requirements.md

 ## Project Proposal Requirements (Short Version or TL;DR)
 To register for the class, you will need to submit two documents:
 1. Write a proposal and receive an authorization from the course instructor.
-2. Have your project beneficiary (the organization and/or person benefitting from the service) acknowledge compliance with applicable labor laws (in the United States, they can submit the [CIT 295 Attestation for No Compensation](https://webmailbyui-my.sharepoint.com/:b:/g/personal/kwg6_byui_edu/EdtlZDQalHVEtLuMXKSjsKMBRb52AV-dW3KGRQ10s7R67Q?e=5vZjTt)).
+2. Have your project beneficiary (the organization and/or person benefitting from the service) acknowledge compliance with applicable labor laws (in the United States, they can submit the [ITM 295R Attestation for No Compensation](https://webmailbyui-my.sharepoint.com/:w:/g/personal/kwg6_byui_edu/EeNBLv_W3WNPikdqkZL8MXcBoW-GjSQX1rebVDan04meIQ?e=X6NQbH)).

 ## Long version or Extended Detail version below
 The following paragraphs outline the requirements in greater detail .